jonastolle/Numerical_Analysis/Lecture_Notes_Numerical_Analysis.md

 $$h:=\frac{b-a}{n}$$
 for some $n\in\mathbb{N}$, where $n$ is the number of subintervals.

-**Idea.** Approximate the function on each subinterval using some *low order* interpolation polynomial such that the interpolation function is continuous.
+**Idea.** Approximate the function on each subinterval using some *low order* interpolation polynomial such that the interpolation function is exact at the nodes.

 Picewise linear case:
 $$\ell_i(x)=f(x_{i-1})\frac{x-x_i}{x_{i-1}-x_i}+f(x_i)\frac{x-x_{i-1}}{x_i-x_{i-1}},\quad x\in [x_{i-1},x_i].$$